ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Freshness Mechanisms {#freshness-mechanisms}

-A freshness mechanism determines how a TAM can tell whether an attestation payload provided in a Query Response is fresh.
+A freshness mechanism determines how a TAM can tell whether an attestation payload provided in a QueryResponse is fresh.
 There are multiple ways this can be done as discussed in Section 10 of {{I-D.ietf-rats-architecture}}.

 Each freshness mechanism is identified with an integer value, which corresponds to